 The Child Justice Act heeds this call of the Constitutional Court through several processes which include diversion programmes which channel children away from the criminal justice system and rather focus on the development of children’s skills, development and to address the root causes of the criminal conduct of accused children.
 The Act also has several prescriptions on children who were found guilty of crime.
 Sentencing these children should also ensure the development of the child.
 Reintegration of the child into society as a useful citizen is also key to the provisions of the Act.

 Despite strict procedural prescriptions regarding the suspension and expulsion of learners, there are no prescriptions as to what should happen to the learner while he or she is suspended or awaiting expulsion.
 In practice, this will mean that learners who are suspended or are awaiting the decision of the MEC on their expulsions will not be attending school, but will be legally staying at home.
 There are no legislative prescriptions that these learners should attend, for instance, anger management classes or counselling sessions.
 Thus they are out of school for some time, and then, where applicable, return to school without any obligatory intervention to address the underlying problems or to enhance their best interests.

+There are also no prescriptions on measures that should be taken to address the needs of victims of misconduct.
+The needs of victims of misconduct and other members of the school community differ vastly from those of the transgressing learner and should be addressed to ensure that they are also afforded an opportunity to develop their full potential.
+For example the suspension of a bully would not address the needs of the victim of the bully who might struggle with anxiety, low self-esteem and depression due to the bulling behaviour.
+The suspension will also not address the bully’s anger issues.
+Legislation should therefore prescribe measures to ensure that the needs of everyone who is affected by misconduct is considered and addressed appropriately.

-There are also no provisions regarding the reintegration of the child into the, or school community after a suspension or expulsion.
-A suspended learner just go back to the same school community but neither the interests of the transgressing learners or the other learners are addressed to facilitate a smooth and fruitful reintegration of the learner in the school or specific class.
+There are also no provisions regarding the reintegration of the child into the class, or school community after a suspension or expulsion.
+A suspended learner just goes back to the same school community but neither the interests of the transgressing learners or the other learners are addressed to facilitate a smooth and fruitful reintegration of the learner in the school or specific class.
 The needs and interests of the other learners and educators who have to face and deal with the suspended learner is also not addressed and are not in the best interests of anyone.
 Disciplinary measures are thus focused on punishment only.
 Troubled children need help, yet none is offered or prescribed.

 The same applies to instances of a less serious nature where formal disciplinary proceedings are not held.
 Learners are often sent out of class, have to go to detention, have to do community service or have other forms of punishment imposed without the underlying reasons for the misconduct being addressed.
-Taking into account that children have a better change to be rehabilitated, developed and reformed no explicit provisions to this effect exists in the School Act which justifies the conclusion that the existing provisions are not in the best interests of the child.
+Children have a better change to be rehabilitated, developed and reformed yet no explicit provisions to this effect exists in the Schools Act which justifies the conclusion that the existing provisions are not in the best interests of the child.

 2.1.8 Application of restorative justice practices as indicator of child centeredness